HCi waiting periods

 We will always inform you of any applicable waiting periods when you join HCi.

 Accident cover is currently available via Bronze Plus and Basic Plus Hospital policies only.
-A two month Waiting Period applies after acquiring the product to be eligible for Accident cover.
+A two month Waiting Period applies after acquiring the cover to be eligible for Accident cover.

 Psychiatric services and rehabilitation only require a two month waiting period, even with pre-existing conditions.